cmangos/mangos-classic/README.md

 * Right
   * Our goal must always be to provide the best code that we can.
-  * Being 'right' is defined by the behavior of the system we want to emulate.
+  * Being 'right' is defined by the behaviour of the system we want to emulate.
   * Developing things right also includes documenting and discussing _how_ to do things better, hence...